-Boris Johnson names new team after No 10 party turmoil
+Boris Johnson names two new aides after No 10 party turmoil

 Cabinet Office minister Steve Barclay will become the PM's chief of staff.

-And Guto Harri - a former BBC correspondent and adviser to Mr Johnson when he was Mayor of London - will become director of communications.
+And Guto Harri - a former BBC correspondent and adviser to Mr Johnson when he was mayor of London - will become director of communications.

-Mr Johnson said the shake-up would "accelerate our defining mission to level up the country".
+Mr Johnson said the shake-up would "improve how No 10 operates".

-It comes at the end of a difficult week for the PM, which has seen five No 10 aides resign and the publication of the initial findings of the Sue Gray report into events at Downing Street while Covid restrictions were in place.
+It comes at the end of a difficult week for the PM, which saw five No 10 aides resign in 24 hours and the publication of the initial findings of the Sue Gray report into events at Downing Street while Covid restrictions were in place.

 Three of the departed senior aides were caught up in the lockdown parties row, including senior civil servant Martin Reynolds, who sent out an invitation to a "bring your own booze" party.